CyberDataLab/COnVIDa-lib/lib/README.md

     * If you needed to configure extra elements for the Data Source, you will need to read those extra elements on your own.
-A good idea is to define them as class attributes and initialize them reading the configuration file. _For example, the [constructor of the AEMET data source](https://github.com/CyberDataLab/COnVIDa-lib/blob/a53f200f735efb3643a57b95bdea643aaf5d3ed8/lib/datasources/AEMETDataSource.py#L39) uses the [`__read_api_key()` function](https://github.com/CyberDataLab/COnVIDa-lib/blob/a53f200f735efb3643a57b95bdea643aaf5d3ed8/lib/datasources/AEMETDataSource.py#L108) through a singleton pattern to load the `API_KEY`_.
+A good idea is to define them as class attributes and initialize them reading the configuration file.
+For example, the [constructor of the AEMET data source](https://github.com/CyberDataLab/COnVIDa-lib/blob/a53f200f735efb3643a57b95bdea643aaf5d3ed8/lib/datasources/AEMETDataSource.py#L39) uses the [`__read_api_key()` function](https://github.com/CyberDataLab/COnVIDa-lib/blob/a53f200f735efb3643a57b95bdea643aaf5d3ed8/lib/datasources/AEMETDataSource.py#L108) through a singleton pattern to load the `API_KEY`.

         If you needed to configure extra properties for the Data Items, you will have access to them through the `DATA_ITEMS_INFO` class attribute.
-Specifically, `DATA_ITEMS_INFO[data_item_name][extra_property_name]` contains the value of the `extra_property_name` extra property for the `data_item_name` Data Item. _For example, the [Mobility data source](https://github.com/CyberDataLab/COnVIDa-lib/blob/a53f200f735efb3643a57b95bdea643aaf5d3ed8/lib/datasources/MobilityDataSource.py#L29) do that to read the `data_source`_ property of its Data Items.
+Specifically, `DATA_ITEMS_INFO[data_item_name][extra_property_name]` contains the value of the `extra_property_name` extra property for the `data_item_name` Data Item.
+For example, the [Mobility data source](https://github.com/CyberDataLab/COnVIDa-lib/blob/a53f200f735efb3643a57b95bdea643aaf5d3ed8/lib/datasources/MobilityDataSource.py#L29) does so to read the `data_source` property of its Data Items.

 4. Your Data Source is already implemented!
-It is ready to use it **individually** through the class constructor (_\_\_init\_\__) and the method `get_data()`.
+It is ready to be used **individually** through the class constructor (_\_\_init\_\__) and the method `get_data()`.

 5. [_OPTIONAL_] It is **recommended** to wrap your Data Source with the [COnVIDa class](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/convida.py) and, in turn, enable the available [easy-to-use functions](#COnVIDA-class]) instead of directly interacting with your low-level class.
 In addition, you will be able to use your new Data Source together with the rest, as shown in the [example notebook](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/test_lib.ipynb).
 In this sense, it is required to integrate your new Data Source in the [wrapper factory COnVIDa class](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/convida.py) as follows: